When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Much Fruit Should I Eat While Pregnant?

-• One cup of cut fresh, canned, or frozen fruit.
+• 1 cup of cut fresh, frozen, or canned fruit.

 • ½ cup of dried fruit.